aanastassatos/PublicAuction/doc/Bank/BANK_README.md

 Accepts requests from auction central to place holds and withdraw funds from accounts.

 Replys whether or not hold request are valid to auction central.

+Note: Agents registering with the bank must have unique names.

 ## Message Interface